Can You Use Bioidentical Progesterone With The Coil/Pill/IUD/Implants?

 This is a clear problem if you are using contraceptive devices to prevent pregnancy because if you want to use bioidentical hormones then you would certainly need to take additional contraceptive precautions alongside using them.

-However, women using the pill or coil in order to help with heavy bleeding can use bioidentical hormones, but they may need to use a slightly larger amount to compensate for the action of the progestins.
+However, women using the coil in order to help with heavy bleeding can use bioidentical hormones, but they may need to use a slightly larger amount to compensate for the action of the progestins.

 If however you have a non-hormonal copper coil then it is fine to use bioidentical hormones alongside it.